How To Decide What Type Of Home To Buy With A Mortgage

 Co-ops are usually run by elected shareholders known as a board of directors.
 Usually, the process for determining if you can become a shareholder involves an intensive application review.
 They evaluate your tax returns, employment history, references and financial information such as credit history.

 Since co-op members don’t own their specific unit, many lenders do not issue mortgages to help people buy co-op shares.
-However, Quicken Loans offers co-op mortgages in the state of New York where co-ops are common.
+However, Rocket Mortgage offers co-op mortgages in the state of New York where co-ops are common.

 - You’ll share financial responsibility for property upkeep with other members, which will reduce your individual costs.